Frequently Asked Questions

 The Beede Waste Oil Company owned and operated the 40-acre site from the 1920s to 1994, during which time the state-licensed and regulated facility accepted waste oil and soils from thousands of businesses and residents for recycling and reclamation.
 Waste oil and associated hazardous substances seeped into the ground from an unlined lagoon, underground and above-ground storage tanks, and other sources.
 The state ordered the site closed in 1994, and in 1996, the USEPA declared the facility a “Superfund Site.”
 The USEPA determined the manner of cleanup in 2004.
 In 2006, the unincorporated Beede Site Group was formed by 12 of the companies that were once customers of the Beede Waste Oil Company and agreed to clean up the site.

-The Beede Site Group, which now owns the property through an affiliated entity, started implementing the clean-up plan in 2011.
-To date, the Group has treated over 389.5 million gallons of groundwater and removed 66,000 gallons of oil from the ground – enough to fill over three average home pools.
+The Beede Site Group started implementing the clean-up plan in 2011.
+All aspects of the cleanup are under the direction of the U.S. EPA.
+To date, the Group has treated over 450 million gallons of groundwater and removed 170,000 gallons of oil from the ground.
 The final phase of active work is estimated to last between another three to five years, depending on the assumed property end use; however, the groundwater treatment plant may be in place for another 15-20 years.
+Confirmation that the work is completed, and final site closure timing will be determined by the EPA.
+(Updated August 30, 2021)

 The Beede Site Group is currently in the final design phase to determine the volume of contaminated soil to be dug out, hauled away and replaced with clean soil from elsewhere.
 The volume of the soil removal will impact the duration of the remaining construction work.